Edward Williams (composer): Early life and education

 Although of Welsh descent, Edward Williams was born in Hindhead, Surrey.
 His father Iolo Aneurin Williams was a poet, journalist, folk song collector and politician, and his American mother Francion Elinor Dixon was the musical daughter of a Colorado cattle rancher.
 He was the grandson of Liberal politician Aneurin Williams, the nephew of politician Ursula Williams, and a descendant of the Welsh poet Iolo Morganwg.
 Williams was initially educated at Rugby School, and later went on to read Languages at Trinity College, Cambridge.
 He then served in the Royal Navy during World War II, working on minesweeping vessels.

-In 1946 Williams studied under (and worked as an assistant for) conductor and director of film music Muir Mathieson, and later with Vaughan Williams.
+In 1946 Williams studied under (and worked as an assistant for) conductor and director of film music Muir Mathieson, and later with Ralph Vaughan Williams.
 He was also a friend and protégé of Alan Rawsthorne.

 Career

-His career as British documentary composer began in 1948, and his many scores included 24 shorts for British Transport Films alone, including Open House (1951 - promoting the use of London Transport bus services to country houses), and one of the most famous of them, 1957's Journey into Spring, directed by Ralph Keene and portraying the arrival of spring in Selborne.
+His career as British documentary composer began in 1948, and his many scores included 24 shorts for British Transport Films alone, including Open House (1951 – promoting the use of London Transport bus services to country houses), and one of the most famous of them, 1957's Journey into Spring, directed by Ralph Keene and portraying the arrival of spring in Selborne.
 Another was Wild Wings (1965), a look at the conservation work carried out by The Wildfowl & Wetlands Trust at its headquarters in Slimbridge, Gloucestershire.
 It won an Oscar for Best Short Subject at the 39th Academy Awards.

 From the 1960s, Williams composed the scores for various dramas and documentaries, often with Welsh subject matter.
 They included the Oscar-winning documentary short Dylan Thomas (1961) directed by Jack Howells (a frequent collaborator) and narrated by Richard Burton, and the science fiction film Unearthly Stranger (1964) for Independent Artists, directed by John Krish.

 Williams also lectured on music at the University of Bristol, where he developed his interest in electronic music.
-He became a pioneer user of analogue synthesisers, notably using the EMS VCS 3, three of which were used by his 1970s touring band, “Uncle Jambo’s Pendular Vibrations”.
+He became a pioneer user of analogue synthesisers, notably using the EMS VCS 3, three of which were used by his 1970s touring band, Uncle Jambo's Pendular Vibrations.